Korean Air Logo

 Korean Air Logo History

 All the carrier’s emblems are connected with the theme of flight and change.
-Rebrandings demonstrate the path from images and pictures to a verbal signs.
+Rebrandings demonstrate the path from images and pictures to verbal signs.
 Each update reflects the company’s desire to be closer to passengers from different countries.
 English, as an international language, is freely readable in the US, Europe, and Asia, whereas the first symbols of the emblem are hardly understandable outside of Korea without explanatory captions.
 Therefore, the transformations have made the carrier more modern and presented it as an international enterprise.

 What is Korean Air?